-German-speaking countries have a tremendously rich cultural heritage: German and Austrian composers, philosophers, and authors have changed the way we think and live.
+German-speaking countries have a tremendously rich cultural heritage.
+German and Austrian composers, philosophers, and authors have changed the way we think and live.
 German is an excellent language to learn in preparation for professional careers in international business or law, engineering, government and international affairs, economics and finance, and education, as well as for academic careers in such fields as history, religion, philosophy, art history, political science, literature, and music.

-German Courses at Duke: Language and Culture
+German Courses at Duke – Language and Culture

-Indeed, our course offerings fulfill many of the modes of inquiry required by the Duke University curriculum: in addition to the foreign language requirement, many German Department courses engage the modes of cross-cultural inquiry, science, technology, and society, ethical inquiry, as well as the research and writing modes designed to foster critical and expressive skills.
+Parallel to our language program, we offer a wide range of stimulating seminars designed to deepen your understanding of German society and culture.
+Topics include: Fairy Tales from Grimm to Disney, The Legend of King Arthur, German Film, Marx, Nietzsche, Freud, Poetics of Murder, and Existentialist Cinema.
+Our course offerings fulfill many of the modes of inquiry required by the Duke curriculum.
+In addition to the foreign language requirement, many German Department courses engage the modes of cross-cultural inquiry, science, technology, and society, ethical inquiry, as well as the research and writing modes designed to foster critical and expressive skills.

-Global Education: Duke in Berlin
+Global Education – Duke in Berlin

 German Outside the Classroom